vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 -  **NSX Advanced Load Balancer Service Engine:** NSX Advanced Load Balancer Service Engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client and server-facing network interactions.

--  **Avi Kubernetes Operator (AKO):** Avi Kubernetes Operator is a Kubernetes operator that runs as a pod in the Supervisor Cluster and Tanzu Kubernetes clusters.
+-  **Avi Kubernetes Operator (AKO):** Avi Kubernetes Operator is a Kubernetes operator that runs as a pod in the Supervisor Cluster.
 It provides ingress and load balancing functionality.
 Avi Kubernetes Operator translates the required Kubernetes objects to NSX Advanced Load Balancer objects and automates the implementation of ingresses/routes/services on the Service Engines (SE) via the NSX Advanced Load Balancer Controller.

 Each environment configured in NSX Advanced Load Balancer is referred to as a cloud.
 Each cloud in NSX Advanced Load Balancer maintains networking and NSX Advanced Load Balancer Service Engine settings.
 Each cloud is configured with one or more VIP networks to provide IP addresses to L4 load balancing virtual services created under that cloud.